Leverage efficiency: Tests of leverage efficiency in historical data

-An investment of constant leverage over a given time period, or ``window,'' is simulated as follows.
-At the start of the first day we assume unit equity, comprising holdings of $\lc$ in the risky asset (S\&P500) and cash deposits of $1-\lc$.
-At the end of the day the values of these holdings and deposits are updated according to the historical market returns and interest rates, after which the portfolio is rebalanced, \ie the holdings in the risky asset are adjusted so that their ratio to the total equity is again $l$.
-On non-trading days the return of the market is zero, whereas deposits continue to return interest payments, which leads to an unrealistic but negligible rebalancing on those days.
-The investment proceeds in this fashion until the final day of the window, at which point the final equity is recorded.
-If at any time the total equity falls below zero, the investment is declared bankrupt and the simulation stops, \ie we do not allow recovery from negative equity.
-The procedure is then repeated for different leverages, and the optimal simulated leverage, $\loptc$, is the leverage for which the final equity is maximized (found using a golden section search algorithm \citep{PressETAL2002}, Chap.
-9).
+The performance of an investment of constant leverage over a given time window is computed as follows.
+We start with equity of \$1, consisting of \$$\lc$ in the risky asset and cash deposits of \$$(1-\lc)$.
+Each day the values of these holdings are updated according to historical riskless and risky returns.
+The portfolio is then rebalanced, \ie the holdings in the risky asset are adjusted so that their ratio to the total equity remains $\lc$.
+On non-trading days the return of the market is zero, whereas deposits continue to earn interest payments, which leads to an unrealistic but negligible rebalancing on those days.
+The investment proceeds in this fashion until the final day of the window, when the final equity is recorded, \fref{trajectories}.

+If at any time the total equity falls to or below zero, we fix it there for all future times: the computation is considered bankrupt for the corresponding leverage, \ie we do not allow recovery from negative equity.
+The optimal leverage, $\loptc$, is the leverage for which the final equity is maximized.